 “What you have with a dome film is just that it’s eight times the experience,” said Raddatz.
 “If anyone’s been to IMAX or a planetarium show, you’re seeing a full 180 dome.”

-Among the dome films making waves right now is one featuring the Blue Angels Flight Demonstration Squadron, “Butterfly Journey,” “Coral Sea: A Turtle Tale” and “Sounds of the Ocean.”
+Among the dome films making waves right now is one featuring the Blue Angels Flight Demonstration Squadron, and “Butterfly Journey,” “Coral Sea: A Turtle Tale” and “Sounds of the Ocean.”

 “When you think of dome films that succeed, sometimes they’re very graphic heavy,” Raddatz noted.
 “I know in our planetarium, a lot of our shows, we’re showing the universe, we’re showing planets and we’re showing stars, and we’re showing the Earth, and we’re showing up close macro pictures of creatures, because creatures are a big deal.
 But it could be a documentary.
-It could be something that lends itself to maybe less graphic capacity, but most people who know they’re going to play in a dome are thinking we’re going to up or graphical game.”
+It could be something that lends itself to maybe less graphic capacity, but most people who know they’re going to play in a dome are thinking we’re going to up our graphical game.”

-Of course, what the Film Festival screens depends on the submissions it receives.
+Of course, what the film festival screens depends on the submissions it receives.
 But whatever form they take, Raddatz expects them to be groundbreaking.

 “We get a sense that we’re going to be coming up with something different and unique that no one else is really doing, and we like the thought of the opportunity to pioneer it,” said Raddatz.